brianredbeard/scripts/google_sheets/ip_functions/README.md

 The original [Google Sheets Demo][originalscript] is still available and can be reviewed for reference.

+An updated version of the demo focused around the addressing of multi-site network configuration can be [explored here][newdemo].

-## Installation
+## Installation (Basic)

-Installation of this utility is pretty simple:
+Installation of this utility is pretty simple.
+The functions can be added to a new or existing Google Sheets document.
+These directions

   - [Create a new Google Sheet](https://sheets.new)
   - Click "Tools" -> "Script Editor"